Dreamerol/NFA_to_FTDMA/README.md

-# 🔄 NFA to DFA Converter
+# 🔄 Discrete Math - NFA to DFA Converter

 This project implements a conversion from a **Nondeterministic Finite Automaton (NFA)** to a **Deterministic Finite Automaton (DFA)** using C++.